 If it turns out your car or body did sustain damage or injury, you may be eligible to file a claim.
 Your first step should be to hire an attorney.
 Insurance companies have teams of experienced adjusters, investigators, and lawyers trying to settle your case as quickly and for as little money as possible.
 If you hire legal representation, you are more likely to receive a higher settlement than if you attempt to handle the case on your own.

-If you’re interested in speaking with a Car Accident Attorney in Phoenix, AZ, contact the law offices of Kamper & Estrada, PLLC.
-Our experienced personal injury attorneys can help you determine if you have a claim and will fight to make sure you receive fair compensation for your property damage and/or injuries.
+If you’re interested in speaking with a Car Accident Attorney, our experienced personal injury attorneys can help you determine if you have a claim and will fight to make sure you receive fair compensation for your property damage and/or injuries.